gacafe/vala_tc/content/resources/markdown/Acquainted.md

 Bonus (3.1):

 Redefine the variable assigned to your distance to the wall and make it into an integer: the `int` type in Python.
+(Reminder: Integers are whole numbers with no decimal places.
+I.e. 6, 1983, -123, but not -2.1 or 1/2.)

 Bonus (3.2):